 Table Image, Presence and Awareness

-How you play at the table is not everything.
+How you play at the table isn't everything.
 You should also be working to pick up an accurate feel for the way that your opponents are playing as well.
-Just like you, a lot of smart players are going to be trying to throw you off the tracks.
+Just like you, a lot of smart players are going to be trying to throw you off their track.
 They want to confuse you and pull you into a mistake for your stack.
-In most cases, provided enough hands are played, however, you will be able to figure out how someone actually plays.
-In live poker especially, most players really are not going to do that good of a job in hiding their true colors.
+In most cases, provided enough hands are played, however, you'll be able to figure out how someone actually plays.
+In live poker especially, most players really aren't going to do that good of a job in hiding their true colors.
 If you can get past a thin layer of acting, the odds are that you will hold the key to picking apart their strategy.

 Table image is how everyone else thinks of you.
-If you sat down at a table and have played 50 hands with 20 open raises, you will know that the table thinks you are very loose.
+If you sat down at a table and have played 50 hands with 20 open raises, you'll know that the table thinks you are very loose.
 Does this mean you are actually loose?
 No. Can it mean that you are actually loose?
 Yes.
-You see, table image is not something that is going to remain static over time.
-If you are a tight player and happen to catch a hot run of cards, you will be able to effectively give off the image that you are actually very loose.
-The key to a ploy like this working is that you are not showing down too many hands, and, in fact, this could actually backfire on you.
+You see, table image isn't something that's going to remain static over time.
+If you are a tight player and happen to catch a hot run of cards, you'll be able to effectively give off the image that you are actually very loose.
+The key to a ploy like this working is that you aren't showing down too many hands, and, in fact, this could actually backfire on you.

 If you are showing down a lot of hands but almost always having the winner, players are going to think you are tighter than ever.
 Your opponents will usually be very results oriented.
 If you play 30/50 hands and don't showdown any of them, they are going to assume you are loose.
 If you play that same amount of hands and showdown 15, but always have a big hand, they will peg you as super tight but running hot.
 Your goal is to determine not how you are actually playing, but instead how your opponents think that you are actually playing.

 Table presence will determine what you can and can't get away with in a game.
-Table presence and table image are not quite the same thing, but they do work in conjunction with one another.
+Table presence and table image aren't quite the same thing, but they do work in conjunction with one another.
 Table presence is going to play off of your table image.
-Once you know how other players perceive you, it is going to be easier to determine what types of moves you are able to get away with.
+Once you know how other players perceive you, it's going to be easier to determine what types of moves you are able to get away with.

-Using the scenario above where you are playing a lot of hands but always showing down strength, you will be able to widen your open ranges.
-Since everyone thinks that you have a big hand each time that you are involved in a pot, you will be able to make raises and fire continuation bets with a high rate of success.
+Using the scenario above where you are playing a lot of hands but always showing down strength, you'll be able to widen your open ranges.
+Since everyone thinks that you have a big hand each time that you are involved in a pot, you'll be able to make raises and fire continuation bets with a high rate of success.
 The risky element to this is that you will be outed once you are caught.

 To help keep other players in the dark, a good game plan in this situation would be to agonize over that first decision where you get caught making a move.
 If you fire a continuation bet with nothing on the flop and get raised, think for a second and communicate what a tough decision you have.
 Providing you have even moderate acting skills, a lot of players will assume that you are even more of a nit and that you really folded a strong hand.